theXappy/RemoteNET/README.md

 ## Thanks
 **denandz** for his interesting project **KeeFarce** which was a major inspiration for this project.
-Also multiple parts of this project are directly taken from KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).
+Also, multiple parts of this project are directly taken from KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).

 **icons8** for the "Puppet" icon